-After long hours in the saddle we’ve selected our ten favorite touring ebikes.
+After long hours in the saddle, we’ve selected ten of our favorite touring ebikes.
 We’ll go through the details of these in a moment, including the Pros, the Cons, and the typical price you can expect to pay for each.
 Before that, we’ll look at the key features that you should consider when choosing an electric bike for touring.

 There’s no denying that cycle touring is quite hard work.
 Pedaling yourself and your bike along (even on the flat) for 10 miles, 20 miles, or more is a challenge.
 Once you’ve loaded up your bike with all the essentials for touring (including your toothbrush and clean underwear) you might even have difficulty going once around the block.
 Luckily, there’s an easy answer to this and it comes in the form of electric bikes (AKA ebikes).
 These are bikes that have an electric motor fitted to give you assistance as you pedal and they’re exploding in popularity.

 How to choose an ebike for touring